Sorting fact, disinformation after Russian attack on Ukraine

 Associated Press journalists are documenting military activity across Ukraine, where disinformation is spiking during a Russian ground and air offensive

 Associated Press journalists around Ukraine and beyond are documenting military activity during Russia's invasion.
-With disinformation rife and social media amplifying military claims and counter-claims, determining exactly what is happening is difficult.
-Here’s a look at what could be confirmed Friday.
+With disinformation rife and social media amplifying military claims and counterclaims, determining exactly what is happening is difficult.
+Here’s a look at what could be confirmed Saturday.

 Activity with direct witnesses:

--- Multi-story apartment building in Kyiv hit by shelling, with major damage, on the eastern side of the Dnipro River that cuts through the capital, 13 kilometers (8 miles) southeast of the government quarter.
+— A tall apartment building in Kyiv hit by shelling, with major damage, on the eastern side of the Dneiper River that cuts through the capital, 13 kilometers (8 miles) southeast of the government quarter.

 — Shooting near a main thoroughfare leading into central Kyiv from the south.